agsb/f2u/README.md

     the memory model is not unified, separate address for flash, sdram. why two "adiw WL, 1" ????

-3. this F2U implementation for ATMEGA8,

-do not use of CPU SP intructions (pop, push, call, ret), leaving those for external extensions and libraries;
+3. this F2U implementation for ATMEGA8, do not use any of real SP intructions (pop, push, call, ret), leaving those for external extensions and libraries;

-      address pointer is Z (r31:r30) for lpm (flash), lds (sram), sts (sram) instructions;
-      first stack pointer is Y (r29:r28) for forth return stack;
-      second stack pointer is X (r27:r26) for forth data stack;
-      working pair register is W (r25:r24) for forth working register;

-      temporary register T (r23:r22)
-      temporary register N (r21:r20)
-      register r0 as generic work
-      register r1 as always zero
-      registers r2 to r4 used in interrupts registers r5 to r15 free
-      registers r17:r16 and r19:r18 used in math operations

-      flash memory from $000 to $FFF ($0000 to $1FFF bytes) sram memory from  $0C0 to $45F (1024 bytes)
-      if (flash dictionary at $460, and all primitives

- harvard memory architeture;
- using internal clock of 8MHz;
- uart at 9600, 8N1, asynchronous;
- include timer at 1ms with 16 bits counter  ~ 65 s;
- include watch dog at ~ 2.0 s;
- include pseudo 16bit random generator; include adapted djb hash generator for 16bits;
- all 8bits and 16bits math from AVR200 manual;
- uses MiniCore and optboot;

- **still do not write to flash.**

 ; the interpreter

     ;